-1.01 This Country of Origin Information Report (COI Report) has been produced by Country of Origin Information Service, Research Development and Statistics (RDS), Home Office, for use by officials involved in the asylum / human rights determination process.
-The Report provides general background information about the issues most commonly raised in asylum / human rights claims made in the United Kingdom.
-It includes information available up to 10 March 2006.
+This Country of Origin Information Report (COI Report) has been produced by Research, Development and Statistics (RDS), Home Office, for use by officials involved in the asylum/human rights determination process.
+The Report provides general background information about the issues most commonly raised in asylum/human rights claims made in the United Kingdom.
+The main body of the report includes information available up to 30 September 2006.
+The 'latest news' section contains further brief information on events and reports accessed from 1 October 2006 to 27 October 2006.

-- 1.02 The Report is compiled wholly from material produced by a wide range of recognised external information sources and does not contain any Home Office opinion or policy.
-All information in the Report is attributed, throughout the text, to the original source material, which is made available to those working in the asylum / human rights determination process. - 1.03 The Report aims to provide a brief summary of the source material identified, focusing on the main issues raised in asylum and human rights applications.
+- The Report is compiled wholly from material produced by a wide range of recognised external information sources and does not contain any Home Office opinion or policy.
+All information in the Report is attributed, throughout the text, to the original source material, which is made available to those working in the asylum/human rights determination process. - iii The Report aims to provide a brief summary of the source material identified, focusing on the main issues raised in asylum and human rights applications.
 It is not intended to be a detailed or comprehensive survey.
-For a more detailed account, the relevant source documents should be examined directly. - 1.04 The structure and format of the COI Report reflects the way it is used by Home Office caseworkers and appeals presenting officers, who require quick electronic access to information on specific issues and use the contents page to go directly to the subject required.
+For a more detailed account, the relevant source documents should be examined directly. - The structure and format of the COI Report reflects the way it is used by Home Office caseworkers and appeals presenting officers, who require quick electronic access to information on specific issues and use the contents page to go directly to the subject required.
 Key issues are usually covered in some depth within a dedicated section, but may also be referred to briefly in several other sections.
-Some repetition is therefore inherent in the structure of the Report. - 1.05 The information included in this COI Report is limited to that which can be identified from source documents.
+Some repetition is therefore inherent in the structure of the Report. - The information included in this COI Report is limited to that which can be identified from source documents.
 While every effort is made to cover all relevant aspects of a particular topic, it is not always possible to obtain the information concerned.
 For this reason, it is important to note that information included in the Report should not be taken to imply anything beyond what is actually stated.
-For example, if it is stated that a particular law has been passed, this should not be taken to imply that it has been effectively implemented unless stated. - 1.06 As noted above, the Report is a collation of material produced by a number of reliable information sources.
+For example, if it is stated that a particular law has been passed, this should not be taken to imply that it has been effectively implemented unless stated. - As noted above, the Report is a collation of material produced by a number of reliable information sources.
 In compiling the Report, no attempt has been made to resolve discrepancies between information provided in different source documents.
 For example, different source documents often contain different versions of names and spellings of individuals, places and political parties etc. COI Reports do not aim to bring consistency of spelling, but to reflect faithfully the spellings used in the original source documents.
 Similarly, figures given in different source documents sometimes vary and these are simply quoted as per the original text.
-The term 'sic' has been used in this document only to denote incorrect spellings or typographical errors in quoted text; its use is not intended to imply any comment on the content of the material. - 1.07 The Report is based substantially upon source documents issued during the previous two years.
+The term 'sic' has been used in this document only to denote incorrect spellings or typographical errors in quoted text; its use is not intended to imply any comment on the content of the material.

+vii The Report is based substantially upon source documents issued during the previous two years.
 However, some older source documents may have been included because they contain relevant information not available in more recent documents.
 All sources contain information considered relevant at the time this Report was issued.